ceres-solver/ceres-solver/docs/source/faqs.rst

    resort, where it is simply not possible to write a templated implementation of the cost function.

-   In many cases where it is not possible to do analytic or automatic differentiation of the entire cost function.
-But it is generally the case that it is possible to decompose the cost function into parts that need to be numerically differentiated and parts that can be automatically or analytically differentiated.
+   In many cases it is not possible to do analytic or automatic differentiation of the entire cost function, but it is generally the case that it is possible to decompose the cost function into parts that need to be numerically differentiated and parts that can be automatically or analytically differentiated.